heypete/meshtastic_frequency_slot_calculator/README.md

 Unfortunately, there's a complication: Meshtastic uses the hash-based algorithm based only on the name of the [*primary channel*](https://meshtastic.org/docs/configuration/radio/channels/).
 That is, both the primary and any secondary channels share the same frequency slot as the primary channel.

-When a node is configured to use the default `LONG_FAST` modem preset, the default primary channel name is `LongFast` (although similarly named, the modem preset and channel name are different things entirely: the modem preset defines the bandwidth, spreading factor, and other parameters for the LoRa mdoem itself, while the channel name being essentially a chat room name).
-In the US, the `LongFast` channel uses frequency slot 20 (906.875 MHz).
+When a node is configured to use the default `LONG_FAST` modem preset, the default primary channel name is `LongFast`[^1]  In the US, the `LongFast` channel uses frequency slot 20 (906.875 MHz).
 If one uses a private primary channel with a different name and moves the default `LongFast` channel to a secondary channel, they need to explicitly set the frequency slot for the primary channel to `20` (for `LongFast`) in order to see the default traffic on the secondary channel.

 I was interested in setting up a private primary channel and moving the defaults to a secondary channel, but I did not know the frequency slot for the `MediumSlow` channel (the name of the default channel for the `MEDIUM_SLOW` modem preset).
 Using `20` wouldn't work, since that's the slot for `LongFast`, not `MediumSlow`.
 In order to get the local `MediumSlow` traffic and participate in the mesh, I needed to know the frequency slot for the `MediumSlow` channel.

 Fortunately, Meshtastic is open source and I was able to [read the source](https://github.com/meshtastic/firmware/blob/f6ed10f3298abf6896892ca7906d3231c8b3f567/src/mesh/RadioInterface.cpp) and implement the frequency slot calculation algorithm in python so I could calculate the slot for the `MediumSlow` channel.

+[^1]: Although similarly named, the modem preset and channel name are different things entirely: the modem preset defines the bandwidth, spreading factor, and other parameters for the LoRa mdoem itself, while the channel name being essentially a chat room name.

 ## Usage
 ```